 CREC-Approved Training

 The Continuing Research Education Credit (CREC) Program at Case Western Reserve University facilitates free documented training on protecting human subjects of research.
-Once you’ve completed the initial core training for CREC, you can make use of the following training and quizzes.
+Once you’ve completed the initial core training for CREC, you can make use of the following training.

-The CREC Team receives a copy of all completed quizzes.
-Your CREC account will be updated within one business day.
+The CREC Team receives a all completed training.
+Your CREC account will be updated within 24 - 48 hours (during business days).
 Please email crec@case.edu with questions.

 Training Categories